#1 Ranked Children’s Hospital by U.S. News & World Report

 Read the latest blog by a Boston Children's doctor, clinician or staff member.

 There are many ways you can help children and their families get the care they need.

 Not every caregiver has the same reaction to having a child hospitalized for a psychiatric illness.
 It may be frightening, upsetting and hard to come to terms with, or it may be a relief that your child is getting help.
 In either case, you may feel guilt, shame, sadness or anger that your child is struggling with psychiatric illness.

 The hospital environment can also be overwhelming and intimidating.
 Caregivers have to give up many of their caregiving responsibilities, and you may feel left out when this happens.
 You may feel embarrassed, especially if your child has behavior problems.
 All of these feelings are completely normal.

 While your child is here, you are part of the team.
 We encourage you to keep a list of questions and important information that you want to talk about with us.
 You know your child better than anyone else, so any information you can give us about your child's strengths, favorite activities, or reactions to difficult situations will be very helpful for us.

-The Boston Children's Hospital Inpatient Psychiatry Service (IPS) is a 16-bed, secure inpatient psychiatric unit.
+The Boston Children's Hospital Inpatient Psychiatry Service (IPS) is a 16-bed, secure inpatient psychiatric unit located on the 5th floor of the Bader building (Bader 5) on the Longwood Campus of Boston Children's Hospital.
 We are licensed by the Massachusetts Department of Mental Health.

 We treat children and adolescents ages 8 to 17.
 Although not all of our patients have physical illnesses, we specialize in the treatment of youth with physical illnesses who also have emotional or behavioral difficulties.